Section I specialist school — the platform drafts your pack | EHCP Clarity

 • "Mainstream can meet needs with support" — quantify what mainstream would need to provide and demonstrate it cannot reliably deliver.

-• "There is no place at the school" — get school confirmation in writing before submitting; many LAs assume no place exists when one does.
+• "There is no place at the school" — get school confirmation in writing before submitting; many local authorities assume no place exists when one does.

 • "School is too far away" — distance is part of cost; argue the necessity of specialist placement outweighs distance.